 Explore the fascinating story of Bristol’s Floating Harbour through hands-on displays, a giant interactive map and with the help of our amazing volunteers.
-Free taster tours of the Workshops and Sluice Room take place Wednesday to Sunday (subject to availability).

 In here you can see three electric pumping engines that powered a port.
 The 1907 pumps are being lovingly restored so that we can demonstrate them to visitors and our fantastic volunteers will explain how they kept Bristol Docks running for over 100 years.